Innovation Governance for Directors

 - Innovation Governance: How Proactive is Your Board

 - 2018 Innovation Governance Program Recap

 - Governing Innovation

 - Embracing Transformation or Why You Will Need to Replace 50% of Your Board

 - Risk and Cybersecurity in a Time of Disruption

 - Program is open to The Directors College Alumni, graduates of other accredited programs on governance, and those looking to enhance their knowledge on innovation and its impact on the boardroom.

 - For graduates of The Directors College programs (C.Dir., A.C.C., H.R.C.C.C.) this course qualifies for 15 hours of Continuing Professional Development (CPD).

-Innovation Governance for Directors will be offered virtually March 24 – 27, 2021.
+Innovation Governance for Directors will be offered virtually in the Fall of 2021.